EOSC-Life will be offering a variety of trainings for the benefit of our project participants, as well as the research community as a whole.

 The videos and training materials used were developed and presented by Seqera Labs.

-An Introduction to Nextflow online course on the EMBL-EBI Training websiteThe COVID-19 Data Portal was launched in April 2020 to bring together relevant datasets and tools for sharing and analysis in an effort to accelerate coronavirus research.
-It enables researchers to upload, access and analyse COVID-19 related reference data and specialist datasets.
+An Introduction to Nextflow online course on the EMBL-EBI Training websiteThe COVID-19 Data Portal was launched in April 2020 to bring together relevant datasets and tools to support data sharing and analysis in an effort to accelerate coronavirus research.
+The Portal enables researchers to upload, access, and analyse COVID-19-related reference data and specialist datasets.

 By the end of the webinar recording you will be able to:

-The recording can be watched anytime on the EMBL-EBI website.
+The recording can also be watched at any time via the EMBL-EBI website.

 COVID-19 Data Portal course linkThis webinar was part of the CORBEL/EOSC-Life Webinar Series on Engaging your Community through Events & Training.